Bw3ll/ROP_ROCKET/README.md

 # Updates
 09/18/2023 - Various enhancements; further support for variant ways of leaking the far jump that leads to the Windows syscall.

-3/2024 - Many important updates - please try to keep the most current copy if possible, if you intend to actively use ROP ROCKET.
+3/2024 - Many important updates on a somewhat regular basis - please try to keep the most current copy if possible, if you intend to actively use ROP ROCKET.
+Individual changes will not be listed.
+Minor changes and updates are likely to be ongoing.
+Only major new features will be described.
+(Some minor new featurs have already been addded.)

 # Acknowledgement